Vinyl flooring and luxury vinyl tiles (LVT) including Amtico and Karndean ranges are well-suited for use with underfloor heating.

 Underfloor heating can be installed in wet rooms with vinyl floors.
 Depending on your project specification we recommend the DCM-PRO, StickyMat or Loose Wire Systems.
 Remember to always cover the underfloor heating system with a 10mm deep layer of self-levelling compound to protect the system from moisture before the vinyl flooring is laid down.

 StickyMat features an ultra-thin 1.8mm wire that does not raise the floor levels.
-The system consists of a pre-spaced heating wire readily attached to an adhesive mesh.

 Floor Temperature and Thermostat